 This section describes the requirements and use of the device bus operations, which are initiated through the internal command register.
 The command register itself does not occupy any addressable memory location.
 The register is composed of latches that store the commands, along with the address and data information needed to execute the command.
 The contents of the register serve as inputs to the internal state machine.
 The state machine outputs dictate the function of the device.
-Table 1 lists the device bus operations, the inputs and control levels they require, and the resulting output.
+The appropriate device bus operations table lists the inputs and control levels required, and the resulting output.
 The following subsections describe each of these operations in further detail.

+Table 1.
+Am29F017B Device Bus Operations

-Operation CE# OE# WE# RESET# Addresses (See Note) DQ0-DQ7
+Operation CE# OE# WE# RESET# A0-A20 DQ0-DQ7

-Read L L Н Н A {IN} D {OUT}
+Read L L н Н A {IN} D {OUT}

-Write L Н L Н A {IN} D {IN}
+Write L н L Н A {IN} D {IN}

-Standby V {CC} ± 0.3 V Х Х V {CC} ± 0.3 V X High-Z
+CMOS Standby $V{CC} \pm 0.5 V$ Х Х V {CC} ± 0.5 V Х High-Z

+TTL Standby н Х Х Н Х High-Z

-Output Disable L Н Н Н Х High-Z
+Output Disable L н н Н Х High-Z

-Reset Х Х Х L X High-Z
+Hardware Reset Х Х Х L Х High-Z

-Temporary Sector Unprotect Х Х Х V {ID} X Х
+Temporary Sector Unprotect (See Note) х х х V {ID} A {IN} D {IN}